What is under-automation?

 It’s common for businesses relying heavily on legacy or disjointed systems to view upgrades or business-wide automation as a luxury they either can’t afford, or don’t have the time for.

 This misconception that larger companies can only afford to automate so many of their processes because of their success, rather than automation being the making of the that success, is one that continues to hold businesses back.
-The simple fact is, highly automated companies are 6 times more likely to see revenue growth of at least 15%.1

 Of course, no business will have the same automation journey, but there are several things we can learn from high-growth companies making purpose-built automation a priority: